nununo/works2.nunogodinho.com/content/works/self-trailer/index.md

 draft: true
 ---

 I was asked to make a trailer on myself.
-I made this video in which, using a video projector, I projected the french trailer of Sergio Leone’s [The Good, The Bad and The Ugly][1] directly on myself.
+I made this video in which, using a video projector, I projected the french trailer of Sergio Leone’s **The Good, The Bad and The Ugly** directly on myself.
 <!--more-->

 Self-trailer can be previewed here.
 Please remember this is a low quality web version.
 You’re supposed to view it in a projection or a big screen:
 {{< vimeo 370529 >}}

+[The Good, The Bad and The Ugly][1] on IMDB.

 [1]: http://www.imdb.com/title/tt0060196